userapp-io/passport-userapp/README.md

 For a complete, working example, refer to the [login example](https://github.com/userapp-io/passport-userapp/tree/master/examples/login) or the [signup-login example](https://github.com/userapp-io/passport-userapp/tree/master/examples/signup-login).

+For an example using AngularJS as front-end, refer to the [AngularJS example](https://github.com/userapp-io/passport-userapp/tree/master/examples/angularjs).

 ## Related Modules

 - [userapp-nodejs](https://github.com/userapp-io/userapp-nodejs) — Node.js client for accessing the UserApp API